GoDaddy vs. Wix: Hosting and Website Builders Comparison

 GoDaddy has a much more rudimentary take on the process, feeling rather basic and restrictive in comparison.
 They rely almost entirely on the large template library to match a customer's exact needs, not providing nearly enough customization choices to modify it further than that.

-Remember we mentioned how easy it has become to setup a new website?
+Remember we mentioned how easy it has become to set up a new website?
 Design features are the entire reason we choose a Website Builder over traditional website hosting, they take care of the difficult part for us.
-Given access to a library of templates (aka designs) we can use a website builder to customize elements like text, colors and images.
+Given access to a library of templates (aka designs) we can use a website builder to customize elements like text, colors, and images.

 The reason they offer so many templates though is because further customization options are quite limited.
-There is no basic HTML or CSS editors to adjust the styling elements, nor is there a drag & drop editor to create new objects on the page.
-While there is certainly no shortage of templates to choose from, when it comes to GoDaddy’s Website Builder, what you see is what you get.
+There are no basic HTML or CSS editors to adjust the styling elements, nor is there a drag & drop editor to create new objects on the page.
+While there is certainly no shortage of templates to choose from, when it comes to GoDaddy's Website Builder, what you see is what you get.

 When it comes to control vs convenience, their platform comes in around a 30/70 split with emphasis on simplicity above all else.
 This may appeal to those looking for a brief one and done setup, but those expecting to customize will find themselves wishing for more options.

-Wix on the other hand offers a similar, albeit more limited template library with a total of 16 categories to choose from.
+Wix, on the other hand, offers a similar, albeit more limited template library with a total of 16 categories to choose from.
 They are not broken down into specific fields the way GoDaddy does, but they are well made and have over 500 unique designs available.
 While the majority are offered free with any Wix plan, it is worth noting that several do require a certain package to use (such as eCommerce).

-Compared to GoDaddy’s significant lack of customization options though, Wix templates act as a foundation that can be modified without limits.
+Compared to GoDaddy's significant lack of customization options though, Wix templates act as a foundation that can be modified without limits.
 Yet when it comes to eCommerce flexibility, even with a magnanimous amount of customization Wix can’t compete with Shopify.
 That's the nature of the competition.

 When it comes to the control versus convenience balance, their Website Builder heavily favors the former in a 60/40 split.
 It's straightforward enough not to stress out the average user, but also comprehensive to the point you won't feel like something is missing.
 From the left side navigation, you can change the header menus, drag & drop dozens of pre-made objects or even install apps to create entirely new functionality.
 On the right, we have a toolbox with useful features to perform actions like rotating, aligning and arranging elements.